Functions

 Note: Remember to save your function after adding or encrypting variables.

-property within the function execution.
+The function trigger is what causes the function run, and determines the event.data property within the function execution.
 There are key differences in each trigger option.

 Trigger Options: